 Just for kicks I thought I’d occasionally post some pics from my travels many moons ago, (it’s great filler material too) so this will be the first of many.

 The subject of this post is a home in Charlevoix, MI USA.
 It’s special in that it was made in a quirky way.
-Earl Young, a Realtor who enjoyed photography and architecture, designed this, and many other nearby homes during the 1920s to the 50s in the storybook style, using curved, wavy roofs, cartoonish looking chimneys with ‘topping’ along with over sized boulders, field stone, and odd limestone stacking as this home has in the landscape retaining walls.
+Earl Young, a Realtor who enjoyed photography and architecture, designed this, and many other nearby homes during the 1920s to the 50s in the storybook style, using curved, wavy roofs, cartoonish looking chimneys topped with ‘frosting,’ along with over sized boulders, field stone, and odd limestone stacking as this home has in the landscape retaining walls.
 This house is not his most famous work, (more in another post), however, I thought It was situated on the lot perfectly, and scaled appropriately, and of course, I love the look, that’s why I stopped to take the picture.
 If I ever build a home, it’s going to be quirky and weird, similar to one of Earl Young’s homes, although smaller to reflect a more modest budget.
 Living on Lake Michigan (lake behind the house) is probably pretty spectacular for three months out of the year, but the other nine months they can have.
 See more homes here.

 By looking at more recent photos and the satellite view, it appears as thought the garage may have been removed since I snapped this photo many years ago.
 The house was built in 1948, and I’m guessing the garage part was added later, maybe in the 50s or 60s, and removed recently for a sensitive restoration.